Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathbox/setalignmentpoint/_index.md

 ---
 title: setAlignmentPoint
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathbox/setalignmentpoint/
+url: /php-java/aspose.slides/mathbox/setalignmentpoint/
 ---

-## setAlignmentPoint(boolean value)  function
+## setAlignmentPoint(boolean value)  method

  When true, this operator emulator serves as an alignment point; that is, designated alignment points in other equations can be aligned with it.
  Default: false

+### Returns
+void

 ---